Synthetic White Diamonds (Colorless)

 It is necessary to maintain a very exact set of constraints for the heat and pressure during the entire growth cycle.
 If there is any fluctuation in either heat or pressure, the diamond will either stop growing, or become so heavily included, any further growth is unusable.

-Being able to control the necessary growth conditions for the length of time it takes to grow a white is what makes them the most difficult and least available color.
+Being able to control the necessary growth conditions for the length of time it takes to grow a white is what makes them the most difficult color, but advancements mostly in CVD has made them more readily available in the last few years.

 Price